Ryandanger/Website/src/routes/blog/posts/v3/+page.md

 ## Changes and Improvements

-### Added support for renaming network drives

-Added support for renaming network drives from the properties window.
+- Added support for renaming network drives

-### Theme names are now localized in the settings dialog
+- Theme names are now localized in the settings dialog

-The theme names in the settings dialog are now translated to make it more accessible in different localizations.

-### Keyboard shortcuts are now displayed in the right click menu
+- Keyboard shortcuts are now displayed in the right click menu

-Keyboard shortcuts are now displayed next to the context menu items to help increase their discoverability.

-### Added support for opening shortcut files as another user
+- Added support for opening shortcut files as another user

-Added support for opening shortcuts targeting exe files as another user.

-### Added support for additional archive formats

-Added support for browsing and extracting items from additional archive formats such as `gz`, `mcpack`, `mcworld`, `jar`, `lzh`, and `appxbundle`.
+- Added support for additional archive formats including `gz`, `mcpack`, `mcworld`, `jar`, `lzh`, and `appxbundle`

-### Added support for elevated file operations
+- Added support for elevated file operations

-File operations requiring admin access will now prompt to elevate the process.

-### Auto refresh folder when changes are made

-Folders in special locations that don't have a directory watcher will now refresh when changes are made.
+- Folders in special locations that don't have a directory watcher will now refresh when changes are made

-### Display error message when transferring files that are too large for FAT32
+- Display error message when transferring files that are too large for FAT32

-An error message is now displayed when files cannot be transferred to drives formatted as FAT32, previously these file operations would fail without providing an explanation.

-### Removed the margin when using the compact spacing option
+- Removed the margin when using the compact spacing option

-We removed the margin from items in the details & columns layouts when using the compact spacing option.

-### Added a "What's new" popup
+- Added a "What's new" popup that can be viewed after an update

-We replaced the release notes flyout with a popup modal.

-### Added custom thumbnail when Files is the registered file handler for archives

-Files will now display a custom thumbnail when it's the registered handler for viewing archives.
+- Files will now display a custom thumbnail when it's the registered handler for viewing archives.

-### Automatically update items when the date changes
+- Automatically update items when the date changes

-The date column will now automatically if the date changes.

-### Added support for opening Git root in VS Code

-The "open in VS Code" feature will now let you choose between opening the current directory & root in VS Code.

-### Improved performance when opening Settings

-We fixed a performance issues that would cause the CPU to spike when opening Settings.

-### Added a shortcut for creating new folders
+- Added support for canceling tab tear off by pressing the esc key
+- Added support for copying the paths of multiple items together
+- Improved the design and performance of the startup options in settings

-We repurposed the `Ctrl` + `Shift` + `N` shortcut to create a new folder.
+- Added `ctrl` + `shift` + `n` shortcut to create a new folder

-### Added support for unblocking downloaded files
+- Added support for unblocking downloaded folders from the properties window

-We added an option in the Properties window to unblock downloaded files.
+- Improved the icon resolution on tabs

-### Added support for Proton Drive
+- Added support for Proton Drive

-Proton Drive will now be displayed in the cloud drive section when you have the client app installed on your device.
+- Added file operation support for FTP
+- Added support for formatting drives from the properties window
+- Added support to switch between items using arrow keys in the conflicts dialog

 ### Conclusion